MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Analytics page overview

 The **Analytics** page, which is organized by skill (Shopper analytics, Queue management, and Display effectiveness), provides a sense of the store’s overall performance for configured skills.
-Each skill type has small cards on the left that highlight key takeaways for the configured skill and charts on the right for each skill instance.
+Each skill type has small cards on the left that highlight key takeaways for the configured skill and graphs on the right for each skill instance.

 ![Analytics page.](media/analytics-overview.jpg "Analytics page")